‘Is my Great Dane puppy knuckling?’

 Great Dane puppies have HUGE knobby knees.
-As a matter of fact, their limbs look so chunky when they are young that many people, even some veterinarians are alarmed.
+Their limbs look so chunky when they are young that many people, even some veterinarians (who aren’t used to seeing giant breed dogs) are initially alarmed.
+Knuckling Over (medically known as “carpal laxity”) is a condition where the puppy’s front legs bow out over the tops of the feet.

 Great Dane Puppy Knuckling Photos

-Here are some photos of Great Dane puppies who are experiencing severe knuckling.
-Your puppy may have mild knuckling that doesn’t look this bad (YET!).
-Read on to learn more!
+Here are some photos of Great Dane puppies who are experiencing severe carpal laxity (“knuckling”).
+Your puppy may have only mild knuckling that could progress quickly if left untreated and may not yet look like the puppies below.

 Normal Great Dane Puppy Legs